MaryamAsgarinezhad/obsidian/Linux/API Services.md

 **FastAPI is the framework you'll use to build your API**, and Uvicorn is the server that will use the API you build to serve requests.

-**.
-When our API framework doesn't have its own web server, like php, we use Apache ir Nginx web servers to serve those **
+**When our API framework doesn't have its own web server, like php, we use Apache ir Nginx web servers to serve the API application**

+When a web server like Nginx or Uvicorn is installed and configured on a system, it transforms the hardware into a host capable of handling web requests.
+This process involves several key steps and components that work together to manage the incoming traffic, process requests, and serve responses.
+Here's an overview of how this transformation occurs:

 -  `["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "80", "--reload"]`: This command will run the Uvicorn ASGI server to serve the FastAPI application named `app` from the `main` module.
 Here's what each part does:
     - `"uvicorn"`: Specifies the command to run, which is the Uvicorn ASGI server.